christian-grothe/oh_my_grain/README.md

-# Granular Delay
+# Oh My Grain

-This is gonna be some kind of granular delay once finished.
+A granular delay plugin written in rust